EpicFLashGaming/EpicFLashGaming/README.md

 Call me either Ena or Flash.

+(I'm very petty naturally of course I will try to defend myself and my boyfriend)

 I'm not a proshipper and idk from where the rumour came from.
 If yall are reading this atleast let me explain myself.
 I'm confused tf yall talking about.